Rwright7/Rwright7.github.io/_posts/2024-01-09-starting-programming.md

 There are numerous programming languages to choose from, each with its strengths and use cases.
 Some popular languages include:

-- Python
-- JavaScript
+- Front-end web development (user interface and interaction): Javascript, HTML & CSS
+- Back-end web development (services that front-end web apps and mobile apps call out to): Ruby, Python, Javascript, or PHP
-- Java
+- Mobile development: Swift (iOS) or Java (Android)
-- C++
+- Windows development: C#
+- MacOS development: Swift or Objective-C
+- Operating systems, file systems, embedded systems, etc.: C/C++
+- Game development: (C++, Unity, and C#)
-- Ruby
+- Data Science: R

 Select a language based on your goals and the type of applications you want to build.